-- the annual audited financial statements, together with the report of the Shareholders' Auditor thereon, and the interim unaudited financial statements, together with the interim review report of the Shareholders' Auditor thereon (taking into account the explanation of management of all significant variances between comparative reporting periods) before they are approved by the Directors; - management's discussion and analysis relating to the annual audited financial statements and interim financial statements; - the annual information form of the Bank; - all financial information in material public disclosure documents including press releases containing financial information and results, press releases containing performance targets and updates thereto, "pro forma" or "adjusted" non-GAAP financial information in press releases and financial information in prospectuses or other offering or public disclosure documents; - such returns of the Bank as the Superintendent under the Bank Act (Canada) may specify; and - annual financial statements and regulatory returns of subsidiaries of the Bank as required by the Board.
+- the annual audited consolidated financial statements, together with the report of the Shareholders' Auditor thereon, the list of Bank owned subsidiaries contained in the Bank's annual report to shareholders, and the interim unaudited financial statements, together with the interim review report of the Shareholders' Auditor thereon (taking into account the explanation of management of all significant variances between comparative reporting periods) before they are approved by the Directors; - management's discussion and analysis relating to the annual audited financial statements and interim financial statements; - the annual information form of the Bank; - earnings press releases; - prospectuses and registration statements qualifying the Bank's common shares; - all financial statements and other financial information in material public disclosure documents other than: (i) those previously reviewed by the Committee; or (ii) earnings coverage ratios, capitalization tables and summary financial information extracted or derived from financial statements previously reviewed by the Committee; - such returns of the Bank as the Superintendent under the Bank Act (Canada) may specify; and - annual financial statements and regulatory returns of subsidiaries of the Bank as required by the Board.

-The Committee's review of any financial statement or other public disclosure document shall include a review with management of the presentation and impact of significant risks and uncertainties and as well as key estimates and judgments of management that may be material to the statements or disclosure.
-Before recommending any financial statements to the Board for approval, the Committee shall seek confirmation from management that such financial statements, together with the other financial information included in the Bank's annual and interim filings, fairly present in all material respects the financial condition, results of operations and cash flows of the Bank as of the relevant date and for the relevant periods.
-In addition, the Committee shall approve, and periodically assess the adequacy of, the Bank's procedures for (i) the review of financial information extracted or derived from the Bank's financial statements that is to be publicly disclosed and has not otherwise been reviewed by the Committee; and (ii) the review of financial information, performance targets and updates thereto provided to rating agencies.
+The Committee's review of any financial statement or financial information shall include a review with management of the presentation and impact of significant risks and uncertainties and as well as key estimates and judgments of management that may be material to the statements or disclosure.
+Before recommending any financial statements or financial information to the Board for approval, the Committee shall seek confirmation from management that such financial statements or financial information, together with the other financial information included in the Bank's annual and interim filings, fairly present in all material respects the financial condition, results of operations and cash flows of the Bank as of the relevant date and for the relevant periods.

+In addition, the Committee shall approve, and periodically assess the adequacy of, the Bank's procedures for (i) the review of financial information extracted or derived from the Bank's financial statements that is to be publicly disclosed and has not otherwise been reviewed by the Committee; and (ii) the review of financial information, performance targets and updates thereto provided to rating agencies and analysts.